ehazlett/interlock/docs/configuration.md

 # Configuration

-Interlock uses a configuration store (file/kv) to configure options and extensions.
+Interlock uses a configuration store to configure options and extensions.
+The configuration store can be one of:

-# Example Configuration
+* File
+* Environment variable
+* Key value store

+## File configuration

 ```
 ListenAddr = ":8080"
 DockerURL = "unix:///var/run/docker.sock"